angeleyazbec/Open-University-Learning-Analytics/README.md

 			FROM student_info
 			WHERE final_result LIKE 'Pass'));

-	-- Count the number of students in each final_result category
+11. Count the number of students in each final_result category

+   a.
+Used "COUNT" function to count the number of students, by the student_id so we can have all instances of their final results across courses.

+   b.
+Used "GROUP BY" clause to group the results by the number of students so we can quickly see how many students are in each category.

+   b.
+Query listed below.

-	SELECT COUNT(unique_identifier), final_result
+	SELECT COUNT(id_student), final_result
 	FROM student_info
 	GROUP BY final_result;

-11. Count the number of students by region
+12. Count the number of students by region

    a.
 Used "COUNT" operator to count the number of students in each region.